 2) Are looking for happiness.

 3) Want more meaningful life.

 But who is contended?
-Everyone hate his boss (even your boss hates his boss), everyone is hunting happiness and everyone wants more in life.
-May be money or little bit more money help to swallow this quinine.
-But money has its after effects too.
+Everyone hates his boss (even your boss hates his boss), everyone is hunting happiness and everyone wants more in life.
+Maybe money or a little bit more money help to swallow this quinine.
+But money has its after-effects too.

 Few questions to be asked?

 1) Is job satisfaction possible?
 Can you actually derive pleasure working for someone else?

 2) Can money be used as a medicine to provide job satisfaction?